 Ipsos is Canada’s market intelligence leader and the country’s leading provider of public opinion research.
 With operations in eight cities, Ipsos employs more than 600 research professionals and support staff in Canada.
 The company has the biggest network of telephone call centres in Canada, as well as the largest pre-recruited household and on-line panels.
 Ipsos’ Canadian marketing research and public affairs practices are staffed with seasoned research consultants with extensive industry-specific backgrounds, offering the premier suite of research vehicles in Canada – all of which provide clients with actionable and relevant information.
 Ipsos is an Ipsos company, a leading global survey-based market research group.

-To learn more, visit www.ipsos.ca File opens in a new window
+To learn more, visit www.ipsos.ca Opens a new website in a new window

 About the Great-West Life Centre for Mental Health in the Workplace